ocsw/bash-pitfalls/notes.md

 # Changelog and Notes

+## Quote the parameter

+- Quoting in shell isn't processed the way you'd expect in a regular programming language; it's more like a toggle for how to process the following output
+- So, quoted strings and unquoted text can be right next to each other
+- (This is actually how you embed a single-quote in a single-quoted string: `'...'\''...'`)
+- Quoting `$1` removes the danger of spaces in that parameter, but if any of the filenames contain spaces, the loop will still run on the parts separately

 ## Fix the quotes

 - Unfortunately, we now have another problem: if `$1` or any of the filenames contain spaces, the loop will run on the parts separately